vocafeuvre/vocal-fever/content/blog/first-post/index.md

 > I'm sure I'll write a lot more interesting things in the future.

-Thanks very much to Kyle Matthews for this awesome Gatsby blog template!
+Thanks very much to Kyle Mathews for this awesome Gatsby blog template!
 And for Gatsby too!